Rome (R&B singer): Career

 Woods performed in a cover band called Fire & Ice in high school, and toured regionally both as a solo artist and with the band.
 He briefly attended Oakwood University before dropping out in 1989; he moved to California in hopes of making a career as a singer.
 He toured with Vesta but had little success until he met with Gerald Baillergeau and Victor Merrit, the producers who heard his demo and sent it to RCA Records.
-RCA signed him and released his eponymous debut album in 1997, which went on to sell over half a million copies in the U.S., mainly on the strength of its lead single "I Belong to You (Every Time I See Your Face)", which peaked at number six on the Billboard Hot 100; the album yielded two other singles which peaked within the chart's top 40.
+RCA signed him and released his eponymous debut album in 1997, which went on to sell over half a million copies in the U.S., mainly on the strength of its lead single "I Belong to You (Every Time I See Your Face)", which peaked at number six on the Billboard Hot 100.
+The follow-up single, "Do You Like This", peaked at number 31 on the Billboard Hot 100 and number 10 on the Hot R&B/Hip-Hop Songs chart, where "I Belong to You" had previously reached number two.

 Having achieved success with his RCA Records debut, a projected second album was rejected.
 Instead, his second album, Rome2000: Thank You, was released independently, although the material recorded while under his contract with RCA remains unreleased.
 In 2001, he returned with two albums: To The Highest and To Infinity (Thank You); the last one is just an alternative edition of Rome2000: Thank You.
 Do It followed in 2003, and three years later Sony issued Rome's Best Of, which contains ten songs from his 1997 debut.